SSG-DRD-IOT/google-cloud-iot-core/README.md

 For the convenience of being able to copy these commands directly from this document to your Bash Shell, we will setup a couple of environment variables.

 :::info
-Insert information that is particular to your project in the command line below, replacing the text in **<>**
+Insert infomation that is particular to your project in the command line below, replacing the text in **<>**
 :::

 ``` bash